-30.9 Councillors will be involved in appeals against the dismissal of the Head of Paid Service or a chief officer.
-The Council's disciplinary, capability and related procedures, as adopted from time to time, allow a right of appeal from all officers to members in respect of dismissals.
+(x) The Council's disciplinary, capability and related procedures, as adapted from time to time, allow a right to appeal for all Officers to Members in respect of dismissals.
 Such appeals will be heard by the Employment Appeals Committee.
-Councillors will not be involved in the dismissal of any officer other than the Head of Paid Service, a Chief Officer, or chief finance officer except where such involvement is necessary to assist any investigation or inquiry being conducted by a senior officer or an independent person into alleged misconduct.
+Councillors will not be involved in the dismissal of any officer other than the Head of Paid Service, Chief Finance Officer, Monitoring Officer and Chief Officers except where such involvement is necessary to assist any investigation or inquiry being conducted by a Senior Officer or an independent person into alleged misconduct.